Food Service Packaging Materials

 Polystyrene - Foamed

 Probably the most versatile of substrates, foamed polystyrene may be made into a multitude of shapes and configurations.
-I has excellent insulation properties and decent thermal resistance making it applicable for both hot and cold foods.
+It has excellent insulation properties and decent thermal resistance making it applicable for both hot and cold foods.
 Hot foods will stay hot longer and cold foods will stay cold longer in a foamed PS container.
 Foamed polystyrene also takes very little energy to produce compared to other substrates and consumes virtually no water during production.
 It is also extremely light weight compared to nearly every other material which means it uses far less raw materials.
-As with many single use food service items, very few facilities exist for recycling, but recently there has been a surge in centers collecting this material.
+As with many food packaging items, very few facilities exists for recycling, but recently there has been a surge in centers collecting this material.
 Check with your local municipality to see if a site exists near you.